 24. Prevailing Terms.
 In the event of any inconsistency between the terms of this Agreement and its exhibits, the terms of this Agreement prevail, with the exception of Exhibit B, Center Specific Provisions.
 If specified, Exhibit B terms shall prevail over this Agreement.

 25. Entire Agreement.
 This Agreement represents the entire agreement and understanding between the parties with respect to its subject matter.
 It supersedes all prior or contemporaneous discussions, representations, or agreements, whether written or oral, of the parties regarding this subject matter.
+Printed standard terms from any User purchase order, invoice, or other documentation provided by User will neither supplement nor supersede the terms and conditions of this Agreement.

 26. Amendments or Changes.
 Amendments or changes to this Agreement must be in writing and signed by the parties’ authorized representatives.

 27. Electronic Signatures.
 The parties to this Agreement agree that a copy of the original signature (including an electronic copy) may be used for any and all purposes for which the original signature may have been used.
 The parties further waive any right to challenge the admissibility or authenticity of this Agreement in a court of law based solely on the absence of an original signature.